 How can someone who proclaims to be a Christian hate or detest another Christian, or anyone for that matter?
 I don’t see anywhere in scripture where Jesus hated a person.
 He didn’t hate the woman caught in the act of adultery.
 He didn’t hate the rich young ruler.
 He didn’t hate those who arrested, tried, and crucified Him.
 He didn’t hate me all those years ago when I denied Him and didn’t want anything to do with Him.

-As I look at some of the comments my “Christian” brothers and sisters are posting on Twitter, I will not question their salvation because their salvation is not for me to judge.
+As I look at some of the comments my “Christian” brothers and sisters post on Twitter, I will not question their salvation because their salvation is not for me to judge.
 However, I will take a good look at their fruit.
 These “Christians” seem to choose their political party’s ideology over Christ’s mandate to love.
-And when we choose party over love, something is wrong.
+And when we select party over love, something is wrong.

-Instead of judging my brothers and sisters, I will take a look at myself instead.
+Instead of judging my brothers and sisters, I will look at myself instead.
 And I invite you along on this journey of self-introspection.
 Let’s ask ourselves some tough questions:

 - Do we secretly look down our noses at people whose skin color is different from our own?